MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/n1sdp/user-guide.rst

     MACHINE=n1sdp DISTRO=poky . ./conf/setup-environment
     # create a workspace for a given recipe component
     # recipe-component-name can be of:
-    # trusted-firmware-a / scp-firmware / edk2-firmware / grub-efi / linux-linaro-arm
+    # trusted-firmware-a / scp-firmware / grub-efi / linux-linaro-arm
     devtool modify <recipe-component-name>
     # This creates a new workspace for recipe-component-name and fetches source code
     # into "build-poky/workspace/sources/{trusted-firmware-a,scp-firmware,edk2-firmware,grub-efi,linux-linaro-arm}"
     # edit the source code in the newly created workspace
     # build images with changes on workspace
-    # recipe-component-name can be of: scp-firmware / edk2-firmware / grub-efi / linux-yocto
+    # recipe-component-name can be of: scp-firmware / edk2-firmware / grub-efi / linux-linaro-arm
     bitbake <recipe-component-name>

+NOTE : edk2-firmware cannot be built using devtool, kindly refer to the bug report on `bugzilla`_ for more details.

 Software Components
 ###################